-The aim of this study was to perform a cost-effectiveness analysis (CEA) of the molecular diagnostic method associated with conventional diagnostic method compared with the conventional method alone, for the detection of resistant profile in bacteremia, from the perspective of the Brazilian Public Health System, in intensive care units.
-To achieve this goal, clinical parameters regarding methicillin-resistant Staphylococcus aureus (MRSA), carbapenem-resistant Gram-negative bacteria (CRGNB), and vancomycin-resistant Enterococcus spp.
-(VRE) infections were collected from searches on PubMed, Scopus, and SciELO, using specific keywords, followed by building a dynamic model which allows CEA, calibrated and validated according to international recommendations.
-The incremental cost-effectiveness ratio of the associated methods (molecular and conventional) compared with the conventional alone was calculated using the outcomes “avoided death” and “avoided resistant infections.”
-Please read the full article here.
+The clinical parameters regarding methicillin-resistant Staphylococcus aureus (MRSA), carbapenem-resistant Gram-negative bacteria (CRGNB), and vancomycin-resistant Enterococcus spp.
+(VRE) infections were collected from searches on PubMed, Scopus, and SciELO, using specific keywords.
+Data on direct medical costs to treat these infections were collected according to Brazilian Public Health System perspective from Brazilian databases, in tables of 2018 to 2019.
+CEA was performed after building a dynamic model, which was calibrated and validated according to international recommendations.
+The incremental cost-effectiveness ratio of the MM + CM compared with the CM was calculated using the outcomes “avoided death” and “avoided resistant infections.”
+One-way sensitivity analyses were performed.

 This CEA demonstrated that the MM + CM was dominant in all scenarios.
 Estimates showed that for MRSA, CRGNB, and VRE infections, every avoided death would lead to savings of Brazilian real (R$) 4.9 million ($937 301), R$2.2 million ($419 899), and R$1.3 million ($248 919), respectively.
 The same infections assessed by avoided resistant infections savings were projected to be R$24 964 ($4686), R$40 260 ($7558), and R$23 867 ($4480).

 MM leads to cost reduction and increased benefits, optimizing the use of financial resources on the health system in the intensive care unit setting, in bacteremia caused by MRSA, CRGNB, and VRE.